kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-teltonika-to-kaa-platform/index.md

 ## Prerequisites

-1. You have the installed [The Node-RED][the-node-red] (you can use the Raspberry Pi board to install the Node-RED, install it on the PC or use some service that provide the access to the Node-RED)
+1. You have the installed the [Node-RED][the-node-red] (you can use the Raspberry Pi board to install the Node-RED, install it on the PC or use some service that provide the access to the Node-RED)
 2. You have an account in the [Kaa cloud][Kaa cloud]